Week 1:

 Ethnologue.
 Languages of the World.

 "Ifugao."
 Encyclopædia Britannica.
-Encyclopædia Britannica Deluxe Edition
+Encyclopædia Britannica Deluxe Edition.

 Sianghio. http://litera1no4.tripod.com/ifugao_frame.html